5 Best Free Camping Spots in Sedona, Arizona

 Childs isn’t that close to Sedona (in fact, it’s nearly 60 miles south of town), but this site is right on the water, just downstream from the ruins of the famous Verde Hot Springs Resort—where visitors can soak for free, though nudity is prohibited.
 Childs offers a vault toilet and a five-day stay limit.
 The road into the campsite is quite rough, and high clearance, 4WD vehicles are strongly recommended.

-U.S. National Forest Service Reccomendations
+U.S. National Forest Service Recomendations

 The U.S. Forest Service recommends a few spots around Sedona, as follows: